backand/docs/source/includes/_common_use_cases.md

 The security landscape for internet apps is wide and varied.
 While we'd love to be able to support every possible method of authentication available to developers, after a while it is far more beneficial and flexible to provide the developer with tools to manage their own authentication integrations.
 Using our provided override functions - `backandAuthOverride`, `socialAuthOverride`, and `accessFilter` - you can integrate with any authentication or authorization provider that can communicate over the web.

-The "Objects" section of the dashboard allows you to modify the specific objects in your application's database.
-A menu entry is created for each table in your database, and allows you to configure your application at the object level.
-For each object in your system, you are given access to the following areas to modify and work with.

 ## Managing the Application Model with JSON
 > Below is an example model